 Design students earn internship credit working with design firms, and receive support and professional connections as they pursue internships that match their interests.
 Students also have the opportunity to earn credit while studying abroad over a summer.

-Through coursework and a variety of on- and off-campus opportunities, Western Design students build on their skills while adding to their portfolios (check on this gallery of student work).
+Through coursework and a variety of on- and off-campus opportunities, Western Design students build on their skills while adding to their portfolios.
 Campus-wide opportunities are available through the VU Publicity Center, Klipsun Magazine, The Planet Magazine, Jeopardy Magazine, Labyrinth Literary and Fine Arts Magazine, and more.
 The department also receives a large number of requests from off-campus partners for design work.

 100% of Design, BA graduates found field related employment within six months of graduation, of those who responded to Western's 2015-2016 Employment Survey